Feature Comparison 2026

 Where Vimeo Excels

-• Password protection and domain-level privacy controls
+• Password protection and domain-level privacy have no equivalent here

 Verdict